Test Game Controller PC: 4 Tools Compared (2026 Guide)

 How does the W3C Gamepad API bind your controller to the browser?

 axes holds floats from -1.0 to 1.0.
-Standard layout is axes[0] left stick X, axes[1] left stick Y, axes[2] right stick X, axes[3] right stick Y. PS3 pads and some older HOTAS use different indices.
+The standard layout is axes[0] left stick X, axes[1] left stick Y, axes[2] right stick X, axes[3] right stick Y. Older HID pads and some HOTAS rigs use different indices.

 buttons holds objects with a pressed boolean and a value float from 0.0 to 1.0.
 Digital buttons report 0 or 1.
 Analog triggers report depth of press.

 One security gate: the browser will not expose a controller until the user presses a button on it.
-This is a defence against drive-by fingerprinting.
-A single press is enough.
+This is a defence against drive-by fingerprinting, and a single press is enough.

 The browser samples at render rate.
 The controller reports faster (125 Hz Bluetooth, 250 Hz USB on DualSense, up to 1000 Hz on a Razer Wolverine V3), but the visible readout is bounded by your monitor.
 For diagnostics this is fine.